 There are two hundred and fifty-six units in the entire co-op and many, but not all, have back doors or balcony doors.
 So many doors!
 And only seven of them are naked, as in striped of their layers of paint, taken back to their original wood finish.
 These doors are beautiful.

 Not so beautiful are the new fire doors.
 They are regulation portals, a tad institutional and lacking in character.
-You’re not allowed to tamper with them but they’re magnetic so you can stick interesting stuff on them!
+You’re not allowed to tamper with them but they’re metallic so you can stick interesting magnetic stuff on them!

 The Bain Co-op is located in Riverdale, between Withrow Park and Riverdale Park.
 Its early 20th century Arts and Crafts style buildings sit on five acres of land replete with vegetable and flower gardens and trees, some of which lend their names to our addresses.